SunnyTseng/academic-kickstart_personalWeb/content/home/projects.1.md

   #   name = "Other"
   #   tag = "Demo"

-  How can I type
-  Ohhh
-  But there is not sign I can use :()

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.